-In the processing of whole muscle, fine chopped meat fillings and mixed meat products, carrageenan is mostly used as the main stabilizer to maintain moisture and meat stability.
-As for various poultry products, such as turkey, chicken and duck, the hydration properties of their proteins are worse than those of pork, beef and lamb, so they need the assistance of ingredients to maintain the stability of meat and moisture.
-However, although in the deep processing of poultry products, the amount of carrageenan than in pork, beef, lamb products for high.
+In the processing of whole muscle, finely chopped meat fillings, and mixed meat products, carrageenan is mostly used as the main stabilizer to maintain moisture and meat stability.
+As for various poultry products, such as turkey, chicken, and duck, the hydration properties of their proteins are worse than those of pork, beef, and lamb, so they need the assistance of ingredients to maintain the stability of meat and moisture.
+However, in the deep processing of poultry products, the amount of carrageenan than in pork, beef, and lamb products for high.

 However, according to the regulations, the overall content of carrageenan in meat products can not exceed 1% of the total formula, and in more moisture processing formula, usually can be supplemented with additional protein and other synergists such as gum and starch to control the role of carrageenan on meat tissue and moisture stability.

 Carrageenan produces solidification in cow's milk and acts as a coagulant.

 Acts as a suspending and stabilizing agent in cocoa milk, cocoa cream of wheat and cocoa confectionery syrup.